penn-cnt/ieeg-recon/docs/source/module 3.rst

 Running Module 3
 -----------------

 Make sure your input patient data is organized according to the pseudo-BIDS structure outlined in :ref:`Data Setup`.
 You can also run the tutorial with our `example data <https://www.dropbox.com/sh/ylxc586grm0p7au/AAAs8QQwUo0VQOSweDyj1v_ta?dl=0>`_.
+You can run Module 3 using the AntSpyNet atlas (default) or by specifying any Freesurfer Atlas.
 The code below demonstrates how to run Module 3

 Run using AntSpyNet atlas
 ^^^^^^^^^^^^^^^^^^^^^^^